emmausrs/Wakaba/README.md

 better, IMHO, to write a new script from scratch and take multiple boards into consideration from the beginning.

-If you have any questions, shoot an email to `frankusrs@gmail.com`.
-You can use the issue tracker on GitHub to submit bug reports, etc. Any bugs will be looked at and fixed.
+If you have any questions, shoot an email to `emma@tinychan.org`.

 Licence & disclaimer
 ====================